AFRY Criti

 - Create a maintenance action plan.

-- Guide maintenance actions (e.g. work prioritisation).
+- Guide maintenance actions (e.g. work prioritization).

 - Assess requirements for equipment during the design phase (e.g. identify critical component and spare parts).